|Make it but don't sell it??|

 But lo and behold, despite the fact that you may encounter interminably long, official-sounding stipulations of what you can and can't do with any given pattern, the compelling truth is that — in reality — there are likely no legal means to enforce those terms.

 What's that, you say?
-Well, I came across this page on Tabberone.com in which the webmaster states that "We cannot locate a single federal court case [USA] that has gone to trial where the designer of a pattern has successfully sued someone who used that pattern to make and sell items without the permission of the designer."
+Well, I came across a page on Tabberone.com in which the webmaster states that "We cannot locate a single federal court case [USA] that has gone to trial where the designer of a pattern has successfully sued someone who used that pattern to make and sell items without the permission of the designer."
 Furthermore, there is the fact that patterns are really not "copyrightable"; i.e., "A pattern is a procedure, process or method of operation, for making something.
 The specific instructions for making the item might, might, qualify for copyright registration but that copyright only would cover the written instructions, not the patterns or what was made from the patterns."

 I encourage you to read the full page at the above link (as well as the discussion on this blog posting at freshstitches.com) if you have ever had any thoughts of designing a pattern and/or making something from a pattern and wanting to sell it.